EricBrown3/pipelines/update/WORK.md

 ---

-STORY as a developer, I want to compose execution "WithWorldState" stateApi will be a property on params
+STORY as a developer, I want to compose execution "WithWorldState" this this pipeline, params of every pipeline and every stage has currentWorldState, and returns finalWorldState

-  state will contain
-    currentWorldState

-  produceParams will return
+  produceParams will create currentWorldState from pipeline

-    finalWorldState
+  stage will return finalWorldState

   Stage.afterExecute
     will reduce stage result into state, currentWorldState